DagOnStar/DAGonFS/README.md

 cp DAGonFS/build/DAGonFS_P2P.exe dagonfs_exec
 cp DAGonFS/build/DAGonFS_Launcher dagonfs_exec
 ```
-Finally, change th directory to the created one and run the DAGonFS launcher.
+Finally, change the directory to the created one and run the DAGonFS launcher.
 ```bash
 cd dagonfs_exec
 ./DAGonFS_Launcher
 ```
 To terminate the execution of DAGonFS it's necessary to unmount it, an example may be the ```fusermount3``` command with ```-u``` option followed by the given path for the mountpoint.

+# Open-Source external projects
+* [in-RAM file system](https://github.com/watkipet/fuse-cpp-ramfs) an open source project that implement an in-RAM file system
+* [libFUSE3](https://github.com/libfuse/libfuse) an interface for userspace programs to export a filesystem to the Linux kernel
+* [log4cplus](https://github.com/log4cplus/log4cplus) a simple to use C++23 logging API providing thread--safe, flexible, and arbitrarily granular control over log management and configuration.
+It is modeled after the Java log4j API